 Step 8: Revise the management plan as required

 Step 6 outlines the drafting of a document known as a management plan.
 In fact, a management plan should not be seen as a static document, but as a dynamic process.
 Steps 1 to 5 are as essential to this process as is any document that may be produced during the process.
 Furthermore, a management plan is never a final product.
-It must constantly be revised and updated, and typically completely re-written every three to five years.
+It must constantly be revised and updated, and typically completely re-assessed every three to five years.
 Management plans that have been written primarily to generate funds are especially likely to become outdated very quickly.

 If funding remains insecure and frequent redrafting is anticipated, it is advisable to keep the document rather general and as concise as possible.
 In such cases, it may be better to refer to the document as a Master Plan, which can serve as an umbrella document for a variety of partial plans with partial budgets, aimed at different donors.
 These partial plans can be quickly modified to take advantage of funding opportunities, without affecting the overall Master Plan.